Kair0/Sikad/README.md

 ## How to Install
 1.)
 Install Flutter
 2.)
 Clone the Repository
 3.)
-Build the app by running flutter -build command
+Build the app by running 'flutter -build apk' command

 ### Note
 This file is still in its alpha pahse and may contain stuff that are not functionable.